 Don’t Delay Endodontic Treatment Any Longer!

 Drs.
-Allen and Campbell can relieve pain and save your natural teeth with root canal therapy.
+Allen, Campbell and Cooper can relieve pain and save your natural teeth with root canal therapy.
 Contact us to learn more!

 Are there any potential problems after treatment?

 - Possible complications to local anesthesia.
 Almost everyone becomes somewhat anxious with the thought of getting a shot!
 A few people may become so anxious that they actually feel faint or lose consciousness for a few seconds.
 Fainting is rare, but it is the most common “bad” reaction to a local anesthetic injection.
 With today’s local anesthetics, a true allergy is very rare but has been known to occur.

 Although this is not a complete list, other possible, yet infrequent, complications include: